pombreda/lepl/doc-src/lexer.rst

   * Symbols (eg. ``(``, ``+``).

 Note that in the sketch above, a token is not defined for spaces.
-By default, when the lexer runs, any character that doesn't match a token is discarded.
+The lexer includes a spearate pattern that is used only if all others fail --- if this matches, the matching text is discarded (otherwise, the lexer raise an error).
-This process allows spaces to separate tokens without them cluttering the grammar.
+By default this "discard pattern" matches whitespace, so spaces are automatically discarded and do not need to be specified in the grammar.

 .. index:: Token()